mklagassey/project-echo/README.md

 The `echo-desktop` module is configured with `jpackage` to create native, self-contained executables for macOS, Windows, and Linux.
 This provides a seamless, "no-fuss" installation experience for end-users.

-The build process is managed through Maven profiles.
-You do not need to select a profile manually; Maven will automatically activate the correct one based on your operating system.
+The build process is managed through Maven profiles that are **activated automatically** based on your operating system.

 ### To Build the Executable: